WarnerMedia/terraform-ecs-fargate-module/docs/header.md

 # Terraform ECS Fargate

 A module used for provisioning web or api application stacks on [AWS ECS Fargate][fargate].
-The majority of the module has been adapted from [this template].[fargate-template].
+The majority of the module has been adapted from [this template][fargate-template].

-Acknowledgment of previous commits.

 ![diagram](diagram.png)